-Helicoverpa (H. armigera) can now be controlled using an IPM approach using Nuclear Polyhedrosis virus (NPV) that is selective for Helicoverpa, while midge control is generally achieved by planting midge tolerant cultivars.
-These approaches eliminate impacts on natural predators that help to control these insect pests (Spenceley et al. 2005; QDAF 2012a).
+Helicoverpa (H. armigera) can be controlled with an IPM approach using Nuclear polyhedrosis virus (NPV) that is selective for Helicoverpa, while midge control is generally achieved by planting midge tolerant cultivars.
+These approaches eliminate impacts on natural predators that help to control these insect pests (Spenceley et al., 2005; QDAF, 2018).

-Armyworms and soil insects are important pests during the early stage of crop development (Spenceley et al. 2005; Pacific Seeds 2008; QDAF 2012a).
-These pests do not often occur at levels requiring control, but may be a problem in cool conditions or in compacted soils (Spenceley et al. 2005; QDAF 2012a).
+Armyworms and soil insects are important pests during the early stage of crop development (Spenceley et al., 2005; QDAF, 2018).
+These pests do not often occur at levels requiring control, but may be a problem in cool conditions or in compacted soils (Spenceley et al., 2005; QDAF, 2018).

-Aphids and Rutherglen bugs are controlled by choosing sorghum hybrids with open panicles, since these insects prefer closed panicle types, which also make spray penetration more difficult (QDAF 2012a).
+Aphids and Rutherglen bugs are controlled by choosing sorghum hybrids with open panicles, since these insects prefer closed panicle types, which also make spray penetration more difficult (QDAF, 2018).